MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 # Build agents with Copilot Studio agent builder

-The agent builder allows you to author a Copilot agent in two ways: either using natural language (**Describe** tab) or manually (**Configure** tab).
+The Copilot Studio agent builder allows you to author a Copilot agent in two ways: by using natural language (via the **Describe** tab) or manually (via the **Configure** tab).
 Both tabs work seamlessly to provide a rich authoring experience.

 The availability of the **Describe** tab is based on geographic availability and language support.
 The **Describe** tab only supports English.
+When the authoring language is set to English, the **Describe** tab is available in the following regions:

+- Australia
+- India
+- Japan
+- United Arab Emirates
+- United Kingdom
+- United States

-When the authoring language is set to English, the **Describe** tab is available in the following regions: Australia, India, Japan, United Arab Emirates, United Kingdom, and United States.
-You can build your agent via the **Configure** tab if the **Describe** tab is unsupported in your region or preferred language.
+You can build your agent via the **Configure** tab if the **Describe** tab is not supported in your region or preferred language.

 ## Describe your Copilot agent

 The **Describe** tab allows you to create an agent using plain language.
-As you provide information conversationally, the agent's name, description, and instruction update continuously to refine the agent's behavior.
-This experience provides a rich yet simple natural language way of creating a customized Copilot agent.
-After creating a Copilot agent, you can return to the agent and use the **Describe** tab to update the agent using natural language.
+As you provide information conversationally, the agent's name, description, and instructions update continuously to refine the agent's behavior.
+This experience provides a rich yet simple natural language way to create a customized Copilot agent.
+After you create a Copilot agent, you can return to the agent and use the **Describe** tab to update it using natural language.

 You build agents in plain language by answering the questions the agent builder asks.
-The builder progressively updates the Copilot agent in each turn of the conversation, and changes are automatically saved.
+The builder progressively updates the Copilot agent in each turn of the conversation, and changes are saved automatically.
 You can make updates to the Copilot agent in any turn of the conversation.
 Changes to the agent's name, description, and instructions update automatically.
 However, you can't add an icon or knowledge sources directly from the **Describe** tab.
-Adding an icon or knowledge sources is available on the **Configure** tab.
+Use the **Configure** tab to add an icon or knowledge sources.

 ## Configure your Copilot agent